byork6/GT-Video-Processor-Demo/README.md

 # Video-Processor-Demo

-This is a desktop application that was developed for **internal company use**.
+This is a desktop application that was developed for internal company use.
 It demonstrates batch video annotation using YOLOv8/YOLO11 models.
 The source code for this application was designed to allow easy integration with various           models, upon creation of a wrapper that bridges a given model's outputs with the core functionality of the application.
-Of course there are some limitations with what models can be integrated with the app but so far two different YOLO models have been used successfully.
-This GUI-based tool allows you to process raw video into frames, with either bounding *boxes* or segmentation masks.
+Of course, there are some limitations with what models can be integrated into the app, but so far two different YOLO     models have been used successfully.
+This GUI-based tool allows you to process raw video into frames, with either bounding boxes or segmentation masks.
 It includes a responsive interface, progress tracking, and an output data format          that is compatible with the [Label Me](https://github.com/wkentaro/labelme) application.
+<br><br>
 NOTE: Examples of source code are not included because the application was developed for internal use only.

 ---